akarshb02/js-concepts/README.md

 ## Display: inline,block,inline-block

--inline : diaplays the element as an inline element like (<span>) within the same line -block  : displays the element as an block element like (<div>) in new line and takes full width -inline-block : diaplays the element with minimum width and we can set height and width
+- inline : diaplays the element as an inline element like (<span>) within the same line
+- block  : displays the element as an block element like (<div>) in new line and takes full width
+- inline-block : diaplays the element with minimum width and we can set height and width

+## Box-Sizing:Content-Box,and Border-Box

+## Content-Box :-
+- the content value will include width+(left and right) + height (top and bottom)+border and padding(not includes margin) only for content inside box

-# Box-Sizing,Content-Box,and Border-Box
+## Border-Box :-
+- the content vlaue will include width - (left and right padding,boder)+ heigh - (top and bottom padding)

+## media queries - standard numbers ?
+- 320px — 480px: Mobile devices
+- 481px — 768px: iPads, Tablets
+- 769px — 1024px: Small screens, laptops
+- 1025px — 1200px: Desktops, large screens
+- 1201px and more —  Extra large screens, TV

 # JS